tock/libtock-c/README.md

     $ cd examples
     $ ./build_all.sh

-This will install `elf2tab` if it is not yet installed and compile all the examples for cortex-m0, cortex-m3, and cortex-m4.
-It does this because the compiler emits slightly different instructions for each variant.
+This will install `elf2tab` if it is not yet installed and compile all the examples for cortex-m0, cortex-m3, cortex-m4, and rv32imac.
+It does this because the compiler emits slightly (or significantly) different instructions for each variant.
 When installing the application, `tockloader` will select the correct version for the architecture of the board being programmed.

 The build process will ultimately create a `tab` file (a "Tock Application Bundle") for each example application.
 The `tab` contains the